Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Le Sigh… how I love Harlow and Rukh!
 They’re one of the best couples in the Ice Planet Barbarians series, probably because Rukh is the strong, silent and wants his mate all to himself type ☺️.

 Harlow meets Rukh after he abducts her, caveman style.
 She finds herself alone, resonating with this stranger, and they can’t understand each other.
-Barbarian Mine reminded me of one of my favourite historical romances: Transcendence by Shay Savage which also has the no-shared-language trope.
+Barbarian Mine reminded me of one of my favourite historical romances, Transcendence by Shay Savage, which also has the no-shared-language trope.

 Harlow and Rukh’s relationship develops slowly as they get to know each other and try to survive away from the main tribe (since Rukh was raised thinking they were evil).
-Despite the push both felt from resonance, I really enjoyed how Harlow set her boundaries and made sure Rukh knew she wanted to take time to get to know him, even with their language barrier.
+Despite the push both felt from resonance, I enjoyed how Harlow set her boundaries and ensured Rukh knew she wanted to take time to get to know him, even with their language barrier.
 It made for a deeper connection between them.

-While I loved Harlo and Rukh as a couple, I felt the book struggled a bit with the lack of communication between them – besides Transcendence, I don’t think I’ve seen a no-shared-language trope done well enough that it doesn’t detract from the plot.
-I think Ruby tried to fix this problem by adding a time jump, but the time jump made me sad that the reader missed some important parts of their relationship.
-The plot felt a bit disjointed which detracted from my overall enjoyment of the book.
+While I loved Harlo and Rukh as a couple, I felt the book struggled a bit with their lack of communicationβ€”besides Transcendence, I don’t think I’ve seen a no-shared-language trope done well enough that it doesn’t detract from the plot.
+Ruby tried to fix this problem by adding a time jump, but the time jump made me sad that the reader missed some important parts of their relationship.
+The plot felt a bit disjointed, detracting from my enjoyment of the book.

 Ranking of Book: 11th of 20